tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 Now we have already 5x6=30 valid URLs for one resource.
 Each additional property adds to the complexity.
 And there might be properties, that cannot be reduced to a reasonable amount of values.

-So, this approach soon reaches its limits.
+So, also this approach has limits.

 #### Inadvertently Exposing an API

 What is happening here?
 If we look carefully, we see, that we are gradually moving from a statically rendered to highly dynamic website.
-And we are inadvertently surfacing an API to the customer's browser that actually was intended to be used by authors only.
+And we are inadvertently surfacing an image rendering API to the customer's browser that actually was intended to be used by authors only.

 Setting quality and size of an image should be done by the author editing the page.
 Having the same capabilities exposed by a servlet could be seen as a feature or as vector for a Denial of Service attack.
 What it actually is, depends on the context.
 How business critical is the website?
 How much load is on the servers?
 How much headroom is left?
 How much budget do you have for implementation?
 You have to balance these factors.
 You should be aware of the pros and cons.

-## The Spooler Pattern Rehabilitated
+## The Spooler Pattern - Revisited and Rehabilitated

 ### How the Spooler Avoids Exposing the API